MPiccinato/ObjectTransformer/README.md

 # ObjectTransformer
-A Swift library for transforming objects however you would like.
+A Swift library for transforming Anything to Anything.

 ## The Problem

-Transforming API objects to Domain objects and back again.
+Many libraries out there require your classes to conform to a protocol or inherit from a sublcass in order to perform object transforms.

 ## The Solution

 This library.
+Keep your transformation logic out of your models.

 ## Features